United States • Born on February 6th

 Jeff joined Watsi on November 27th, 2020.
-One year ago, Jeff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeff's most recent donation traveled 8,300 miles to support Chit, a strong, hardworking woman from Burma, to fund gynecologic surgery to alleviate her pain and allow her to return home and work again.
+Two years ago, Jeff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeff's most recent donation traveled 4,200 miles to support Maylin, a 14-month-old girl from Bolivia, to fund heart surgery.